jnz/q3vm/README.md

     int result;

     VM_Create(&vm, "my test", pointerToByteCodeBuffer, sysCall);
-    result = VM_Call(&vm, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0);
+    result = VM_Call(&vm, 0);
     VM_Free(&vm);

-Data can be exchanged with the bytecode with the return value (result) and arguments to `VM_Call`.
-You can supply parameters (13) to the bytecode as additional arguments for `VM_Call`.
-If you don't need them, just set them to 0.

 The `pointerToByteCodeBuffer` is some memory location where the bytecode is located.
 You can e.g. load it from a file and store it in a byte array.
 See `main.c` for an example implementation.

+Data can be exchanged with the bytecode by the return value (result) and arguments to `VM_Call`.
+Here just a 0 is passed to the bytecode.
+It is up to the `vmMain` function in the bytecode what to do with that 0.
+You can pass more (up to 12) optional arguments to the bytecode.

 The `sysCall` is a callback function that you define so that the interpreter can call native functions from your code.
 E.g. a logging function or some time critical function that you don't want to implement in the bytecode.
 Again, check `main.c` for an example.

 And normally you should also check if `VM_Create` returns 0 (i.e. everything is OK).